-The Agency, based on previous experience, will support Healthcare organisations in enhancing their cyber security level by helping them assessing risk in the healthcare information systems.
-This work will enable Healthcare organisations to identify vulnerabilities and evaluate risks for all assets in the healthcare ecosystem.
-The agency will consider assessing implementation scenarios , e.g. ePrescription systems, remote patient healthcare, proactive/ https://ec.europa.eu/growth/sectors/medical-devices/regulatory-framework\en https://ec.europa.eu/digital-single-market/en/news/communication-enabling-digital-transformation-health-and-care-digital-single-market-empowering http://europa.eu/rapid/press-release\IP-18-3364\en.htm predictive approaches to healthcare, mHealth, Cloud and big data for healthcare services (list is indicative).
-The goal is to provide a collection of common practices for ensuring cybersecurity in interoperable hospital systems and related care environments.
+Based on previous experience, the Agency will support healthcare organisations in enhancing their cybersecurity level by helping them assess risks in their healthcare information systems.
+This will enable healthcare organisations to identify vulnerabilities and evaluate risks for all assets in the healthcare ecosystem.
+The Agency will consider the evaluation of implementation scenarios such as ePrescription systems, remote patient healthcare, proactive/ predictive approaches to healthcare, mHealth, cloud and big data for healthcare services.
+The goal is to provide a collection of best practices to ensure cybersecurity in interoperable hospital systems and related care environments.